eeg3/workspaces-portal/README.md

 ### Configuration

 After initial deployment, the site will not be fully functional as a few configuration steps must occur.
+Before proceeding, let CodePipeline perform an initial deployment of the child stack.
+This is needed to be able to select the Lambda functions created within the API Gateway created in the next step.
+As soon as the child stack appears within the CloudFormation Stacks list, configuration steps below can begin.

 #### Manually Create API Gateway